 The factors involved appear similar to those credited for causing the extreme volatility we saw in the fall of 2015—slower growth in China, falling oil prices, geopolitical instability and the threat of bankruptcies in junk bonds.
 But the optimist’s case seems equally compelling—high-quality bonds (the only kind I recommend) are performing very well, falling oil prices are good for consumers, the Fed’s interest rate rise signals a strengthening U.S. economy and the most recent jobs report was positive.

 An objective view of the market reminds us that on every trading day in history, there have been compelling cases to be made for both optimism and pessimism—for purchases or sales.
 (Remember that every single security transaction involves a buyer and a seller, each of whom believes he or she is getting the better end of the deal.)

-Ultimately, there is only one sufficient answer to the question, “Why is the market so volatile?”
-The market exhibits volatility because that is its nature.
+Ultimately, there is only one sufficient answer to the question,

 In my hometown of Baltimore, there’s an oft-heard saying that seems especially applicable when, like now, the seasons are changing: “If you don’t like the weather today, just wait until tomorrow.”
 For whatever meteorological reason, it’s not uncommon for an absolutely miserable Monday to turn into a gorgeous Tuesday.
 Temperatures have been known to swing as much as 20 degrees inside of an afternoon.